 This kitchen actually provides a ton of storage, and we still have plenty of space.
 We even have drawers that have nothing in them yet.

-In the large cabinet, I store my grain mill and grains with an extension cord, so now I don’t have to lug everything out every time I want to mill fresh grains to bake bread or feed my starter.
+In the large cabinet, I store my grains and grain mill with an extension cord, so now I don’t have to lug everything out every time I want to mill fresh grains to bake bread or feed my starter.

 If you’ve been following us awhile, you may notice that I got a KitchenAid Stand Mixer.
-While I loved my Bosch mixer, I didn’t like having to keep dragging it out every time I needed it, and wanted something that was pretty enough to leave on my counter.
+While I loved my Bosch mixer, I didn’t like having to drag it out every time I needed it, and wanted something that was pretty enough to leave on my counter.

-If you saw our original post and video of the original plans, a few design changes were made.
+If you saw our original post and video of the original plans, you’ll notice a few design changes were made.

 We had a cabinet built around the KitchenAid refrigerator on our contractor’s recommendation.
 I really liked the idea, so the side of the refrigerator isn’t showing.
 It also just helps tuck it away, so you don’t just see the side of the fridge when you first walk into the house.